spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 ---
 title: Stability and Reliability
-subTitle: Cloud Native Production Readiness Part 1
+subTitle: Cloud-Native Production Readiness Part 1
 cover: stability.jpeg
 category: "cloud-native"
 publish: "true"
 ---

-What does it mean for an application to be production ready?
-Thankfully industry leaders a lot smarter than me have given this a lot of thought!
+What does it mean for an application to be production-ready?
+Thankfully, industry leaders a lot smarter than me have given this a lot of thought!

-If you havn't come across these resources yet, it is recommended  to go through them before reading this post:
+If you haven't come across these resources yet, it is recommended  to go through them before reading this post:

-- 📹 [Building Production Ready Application][production-ready-talk] by Michael Kehoe
+- 📹 [Building Production-Ready Application][production-ready-talk] by Michael Kehoe
 - 📕 [Production-Ready Microservices][production-readiness-book] by Susan J. Fowler

-There are 8 main tenets of production readiness that are highlighted in these resources:
+There are eight fundamental tenets of production readiness highlighted in these resources:

 - 🔗 Stability
 - 🎯 Reliability